CommonplaceRobotics/iRC_ROS/irc_ros_hardware/README.md

 **Do not use the CRI interface for any serious work.
 It is not yet ready for anything besides testing, if even that.**

-**If you are using a robot besides the ReBeL be sure to read the chapter about referencing below, otherwise you may crash your robot**

 This package contains the drivers for interfacing with different robots.
 This can be done both over the CPRCANv2 protocol and the CRI protocol.
 The CAN protocol is more perfomant and provides more functionality.
 The drawback is requiring more direct hardware access.
 If an EmbeddedControl unit or a igus Rebel with a base is used, the Raspberry Pi inside could be used.
 This could interfere with TinyCtrl and stop the robot from working with CRI.
 Furthermore it is untested and the performance might be subpar.
 Thus it is not advised for general use, instead a dedicated computer with a canbus adapter, e.g. a P-CAN adapter, is recommended.